lycheeyd/SC2002-Object-Orientated-Programming-Project/README.md

 ## Usage
 Please see [preconditions](#Preconditions) prior to running the application to avoid issues.

-The Folder `Final FOMSApp` has been provided in the submission folder.
+The folder `FOMSApp` has been provided.
 It includes a `FOMSApp-with-dependencies.jar` and the 3 required `.csv` files.

-You may directly navigate into the `Final FOMSApp` folder and execute the `java -jar FOMSApp-with-dependencies.jar` command to run the program.
+You may directly navigate into the `FOMSApp` folder and execute the `java -jar FOMSApp-with-dependencies.jar` command to run the program.
 OR
 Choose to compile the source code yourself then run the program.